-In addition to salaries and benefits, during the three months ended January 31, 2025, a total of \$3,000 (2024 - \$2,600) for administrative and general expenses included in the statements of operations was accrued or paid to directors and officers of the Company or persons or companies related to or controlled by them.
+In addition to salaries and benefits, during the three and six months ended April 30, 2025, a total of \$3,000 and \$6,000 respectively (2024 - \$3,000 and \$5,600 respectively) for administrative and general expenses included in the statements of operations were accrued or paid to directors and officers of the Company or persons or companies related to or controlled by them.
 The directors and officers of the Company or persons or companies related to or controlled by them were also reimbursed at cost for expenses incurred on behalf of the Company.